wrjones104/alteryx-lineage-desktop/USAGE.md

-# Alteryx Lineage Viewer - Usage Guide
+# Alteryx Lineage Visualizer - Usage Guide

 This guide explains how to use the Alteryx Lineage Viewer desktop application to map and understand your Alteryx workflows.